VAT payments in Chile

 Visas

-Citizens of the European Union, the UK, the United States and Canada (among other countries), will not be required to apply for a visa when travelling to Chile.
-If you travel from certain countries not mentioned above, including Australia, you may need to apply for a visa - check with your local embassy.
+Citizens of the European Union, the UK, the United States, Canada and Australia (among other countries) will not be required to apply for a visa when travelling to Chile.
+If you travel from certain countries not mentioned above, you may need to apply for a visa - check with your local embassy.
 You can find your nearest Chilean embassy here.

 If you are not required to apply for a visa, you will be issued a tourist card, or 'Tarjeta de Turismo', on arrival in Chile, which will last 90 days.
 This is an A5-sized white piece of paper/immigration slip (with the letters PDI printed at the top).
 As mentioned in VAT payments above, you must retain this document and present it to immigration when you leave.